 The basic idea here is that if only a few firms can gain by choosing to produce untaxed output, then they cannot benefit much.
-Start with a cutoff y\ that is so low that no firms produce $y^$ , but then increase $y^$ until those active firms with the lowest output, $y_I$ , are now indifferent between continuing to produce $y_I$ and instead reducing their outputs to $y^$ .
+Start with a cutoff $y^$ that is so low that no firms produce $y^$ , but then increase $y^$ until those active firms with the lowest output, $y_1$ , are now indifferent between continuing to produce $y_1$ and instead reducing their outputs to $y^$ .
 The benefits of the tax exemption for these few firms must be offset by the profit losses they incur to reduce their outputs to untaxed levels.
-In terms of Figure 1, if $MC^{l}$ is the marginal cost curve for one of these firms, then the profit loss from reducing output to $y^$ approximately equals the benefit of the tax reduction once $y^$ is reached, II +ty\.
-Thus, the movement of firms to untaxed output is not generating a rise in expected profits for the industry, and the government is therefore unable to raise taxes on firms above the cutoff without necessitating a rise in the consumer price to satisfy the zeroexpected-profit requirement.
-But with some output now produced by untaxed firms and total output fixed at X(q), there must be a reduction in total taxed output, even after we account for the entry of firms into the industry needed to keep supply equated with demand after some existing firms reduce their outputs to y\.
+In terms of Fig. 1, if MC' is the marginal cost curve for one of these firms, then the profit loss from reducing output to $y^$ , equal to area I, approximately equals the benefit of the tax reduction once $y^$ is reached, $b + ty^$ .
+Thus, the movement of firms to untaxed output is not generating a rise in expected profits for the industry, and the government is therefore unable to raise taxes on firms above the cutoff without necessitating a rise in the consumer price to satisfy the zero-expected-profit requirement.
+But with some output now produced by untaxed firms and total output fixed at X(q), there must be a reduction in total taxed output, even after we account for the entry of firms into the industry needed to keep supply equated with demand after some existing firms reduce their outputs to $y^$ .
 This decline in the tax base lowers tax revenue.
 As previously explained, welfare cannot be maximized if revenue is not maximized, given the consumer price q.